nspcc-dev/neo-go/docs/consensus.md

 ## How to start your own privnet with neo-go nodes
 ### Using existing Dockerfile

+neo-go comes with a preconfigured private network setup that consists of four consensus nodes and 6000 blocks to make it more usable out of the box.
+Nodes are packed into Docker containers with one shared volume for chain data (they don't share actual DB, each node has its own DB in this volume).
+They use ports 20333-20336 for P2P communication and ports 30333-30336 for RPC (Prometheus monitoring is also available at ports 20001-20004).

+On the first container start they import 6K of blocks from a file, these blocks contain several transactions that transfer all NEO into one address and claim some GAS for it.
+NEO/GAS owner is:
+ * address: AK2nJJpJr6o664CWJKi1QRXjqeic2zRp8y
+ * wif: KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr

+and you can use it to make some transactions of your own on this privnet.

+Basically, this setup is closely resembling the one `neo-local` had for C# nodes before the switch to single-node mode.

 #### Prerequisites
 - `docker`
 - `docker-compose`